Gorgeous-Patrick/Blog/content/portfolio/VG100/SilverFOCS-Calypso.md

 +++

 ## What is this
 Calypso is a game that we submitted as our project for the game development and management course called VG100 at Shanghai Jiaotong University.
 It is an exploration game where the player can walk around and interact with NPCs.
 The entire game is a single-page web application written in Elm.
-I am not able to provide a link to the game due to the internet setup of the university.
-I will provide a link whenever it is accessible.

 ## Technical